schel-d/melbpt-gtfs/README.md

 # melbpt-gtfs

-Service to download and extract gtfs data from PTV, and serve just the parts my melbpt project needs.
+Service to download and extract GTFS data from PTV, and serve just the parts my [`melbpt`](https://github.com/schel-d/melbpt) project needs.